Serena Hackerott, Ph.D.

 Phenotypic Plasticity

-My research in Bonaire, Dutch Caribbean with Reef Renewal Bonaire explores the retention of phenotypic plasticity and connections with epigenetic modifications in Caribbean Acropora corals.
+My research in Bonaire, Dutch Caribbean with Reef Renewal Bonaire explored the retention of phenotypic plasticity and connections with epigenetic modifications in Caribbean Acropora corals.

 Coral Stress Hardening

-I am also spearheading a collaborative project with the Coral Restoration Foundation exploring coral stress hardening interventions to improve coral restoration success in the Florida Keys.
+I also spearheaded a collaborative project with the Coral Restoration Foundation exploring coral stress hardening interventions to improve coral restoration success in the Florida Keys.

 Follow Project Updates